syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Getting-Started.md

 ---
 # Getting Started with Windows Forms Grid Control

-This section will explain about creating simple GridControl and the overview of its basic functionalities.
+This section will explain about creating simple [Windows Forms GridControl](https://www.syncfusion.com/winforms-ui-controls/grid-control) and the overview of its basic functionalities.

 ## Choosing the Best Grid